 These time periods may vary depending on the circumstances of your injuries and if the injured party is a child.
 That is why it is critically important that you consult with legal experts in government tort and civil rights claims to correctly determine the statute of limitations period for your case.

-Martinez, Hart, Thompson & Sanchez, P.C., are experts in government tort and civil rights claims.
+Martinez, Hart, Sanchez & Romero, P.C., are experts in government tort and civil rights claims.
 We are ready to take your call and help you evaluate your claims.

 Unlike other types of personal injury suits, plaintiffs filing New Mexico Tort Claims Act claims against state and local governments are limited in how the damages they can receive.
 While you can seek compensation for medical costs caused by your injuries and property damage, you’re limited to a cap damages in a single claim regardless of the total calculated damages.
 Individual limits only allow $200,000 to cover property damage, $300,000 to cover medical expenses, and $400,000 for compensatory damages, like pain and suffering.